 In the 1950s, the building's space requirements grew and it was extended with additional floors.
 At the same time, the roof was equipped with the first helicopter field in Helsinki.
 The field was used during the Olympic Games held in the city in 1952.
 Of great architectural and cultural-historical significance, Postitalo is no longer open to repair work that could damage its value or style, and its postal hall, for instance, has been given the status of a listed site.

 In 1998, the former Posti- ja Telelaitos split into two separate companies, changing the operations in the building.
-Today, the building is owned by the insurance firm Ilmarinen and houses, among other things, plenty of office premises, a big convenience store, Helsinki City Library No. 10 and the cosy lunch restaurant Pääposti, open to all friends of good food, as well as unique banquet premises.
+Today, the building is owned by the insurance company Ilmarinen and houses, among other things, plenty of office premises, a big convenience store, Helsinki City Library No. 10 and the restaurant Pääposti, open to all friends of good food, both an elegant lunch restaurant and a unique banquet premises.